 For ages 9-13 years

-A full dyscalculia assessment takes approximately 5 hours.
+A full dyscalculia assessment takes approximately 4-5 hours and will be split over two sessions.

 It includes a full range of tests including tests of underlying ability, cognitive processing, reading and numeracy.
 A detailed report is included with recommendations for teaching.